(Picture: Action Images via Reuters)

 “Honesty is their main attribute.
 They tell you how it is whether that's good or bad and they want to improve you, so that's the main bonus.

-“I want to get back into playing football and enjoying my football again.
+“I want to get back into playing and enjoying my football again.
 Hopefully I will do well for myself, but also do well for the club and that's why I'm here.”

 Meanwhile, Paul Hurst is hoping he has uncovered the next non-league star following the club's signing of Kidderminster Harriers forward Arthur Gnahoua.